 Social learning platforms facilitate peer-to-peer interaction and collaboration, allowing learners to share knowledge, discuss ideas, and learn from one another.
 By engaging in discussions, debates, and group activities, learners can deepen their understanding and build a sense of community.

 The modern employee landscape is one of information overwhelm and constant changes.
 Microlearning is an adaptable, focused solution for the challenges of learning in that environment.

-Absorb Amplify is a brand-new microlearning solution by Absorb.
-Make training easier by eliminating the need for costly in-person or web classes with a turnkey content library that's available on demand within the Absorb LMS.
-Engineered just right, these micro-learning courses are designed to engage learners and retain knowledge.
+Absorb Amplify is our microlearning LMS solution for the modern workforce.
+Make training easier by eliminating the need for costly in-person or web classes with a turnkey content library that's available on demand within our microlearning platform.
+Engineered just right, these microlearning courses are designed to engage learners and retain knowledge.